nikwilldoit/Raki_SaaS_System/src/main/java/com/raki/pos/payment/README.md

      - If yes, closes the order and marks all payments and splits as completed.
      - If not, returns to the payment overview showing what still remains to be paid.

-## How payment history is shown

-In the payment overview:

-- The system shows:
-  - The total bill amount.
-  - A history of payments already made for the order.
-- For each payment, it displays:
-  - A payment number.
-  - Who paid.
-  - A short summary of products or splits covered.
-  - The amount paid and the tip.

 It also shows how much is still left to pay, so staff and customers can see at a glance whether the order is fully settled.

 ## When this feature is used